Royal Cambodian Army: Military organisation

 Under the current military plan and divisions, every military region has a full division size.
 Each division will be supplemented by a mobile reinforcement division in Phnom Penh.
 The country is divided into six, until recently five, military regions, each comprising three or four provinces.
 There are garrisons in major cities and major army bases.

-General Mao Sophan is the commander of the Royal Cambodian Army.
+Lieutenant General Mao Sophan is the commander of the Royal Cambodian Army.

 The forces are deployed as required across the country and in operations, with bases as follows: